EW Youth Programs

 Summer Experience Day Camp

 Summer Experience Day Camp is a week-long, career exploration program with a science careers emphasis.
 Camp is held each June for students completing 5th or 6th grade who reside in Columbus, Ohio.
 Sponsored by the City of Columbus, camp is offered at no cost to low and moderate-income youth.
 Like all EW youth programs, Summer Experience is highly interactive.
 Campers learn specific career information before participating in related hands-on activities and field trips each day.
 Swimming and outdoor recreation are also part of the camp itinerary.
-Lunches and snacks are also provided at no cost.
+Lunches and snacks are provided at no cost.
 Parents or guardians should call 614-228-1043 for camp information and registration.

 EW youth services began in 1999 with the Career Center for Youth (CCFY) initiative funded as a pilot program by Fifth Third Bank.